l-aldarondo/Sports-Predictions/README.md

 * webpage may be hosted at github pages or clouflare pages, but will explore other rich content options.

 ## Summary:

+* The accuracy for the three models were very close but the model with the highest accuracy was Desicion Tree with **92.41%**
+* For our test_1, season 2022 was used as curren year data:
+    * The three models were able to accurate predict the most probable winner for season 2022 - **Las Vegas Aces**

+* For our test_2, a random WNBA historical data was used to create season data to be use as current.
+    * The three models were able to accurate predict the most likely winner from a random dummie season - **Minnesota Lynx**

+Actual results: Since the WNBA season has ended we knew the actual winner.
+The LAV won the 2022 WNBA championship.
+The model did a good job predicting the most likely winners for the season (2022).
+The LAV arrived in 2nd place in the regular season standing but won the championship.
+This correrlates with our decision tree model that had LAV in 2nd place.
+This demostrate that not always the team with the best record and stats wins the championship.
+There are other factors that can influence the outcome of a season, like team cohesion, experience, coaching, ect.

 ## References: